jsteigelman/node-task-manager/README.md

 ## Endpoints

-Please note that :id serves as a placeholder for the ID of the user or task to fetch.
+In the below examples, :id serves as a placeholder for the ID of the user or task to fetch.

 ### Create
 * ```POST /users``` creates a user.
 Required data: name, email, password.